Skip to main content

 Is Furnace Maintenance Necessary?

 If you have asked yourself the question, “is furnace maintenance necessary?”, here’s something to think about: like any mechanical device, automobile or appliance, your furnace requires some basic maintenance to keep performing at its peak.
-Keeping your furnace cleaned and serviced regularly should result in fewer unexpected breakdowns and more reliable comfort each winter.
+Regular furnace cleaning and service should result in fewer unexpected breakdowns and more reliable comfort each winter.
 To keep your home warm and cozy, be sure to inspect and change your furnace filter every 1-3 months (or, per the manufacturer’s recommendations) and stay observant to changes in how it sounds, smells and operates.
 While performing some DIY furnace maintenance tasks yourself might be convenient and even save you a few bucks, there is no substitute for having professional furnace maintenance service performed annually by a qualified HVAC technician like your local Carrier expert.
 Schedule an appointment with your local Carrier dealer today.

 Chat-icon